anthonyloredo5/Code-Quiz/README.md

 # Quiz Game
 This application is a quiz game that reduces the players available time when an incorrect answer is selected.
-Upon entering initals all data is stored into local storage.
+Upon entering initials all data is stored into local storage.

 ## Screenshot